Russia's First Robotic Hybrid Laser-Arc Welding System Launched at Engineering Plant in Bryansk

 Grigory Lobzha, Chief Welder at BMZ

-The new complex is installed in the plant's bogie shop and is designed for the manufacture of bogie frames for electric locomotives produced by Transmashholding (TMH) at the Novocherkassk Electric Locomotive Plant.
+The new complex is installed in the bogie shop of the plant and is designed for the manufacture of bogie frames for electric locomotives produced by Transmashholding (TMH) at the Novocherkassk Electric Locomotive Plant.
 The combined welding method simultaneously uses an arc and laser radiation, which allows achieving high processing speed with impeccable weld quality.

-The first samples of welded joints made on the new equipment underwent ultrasonic flaw detection — not a single defect was found.
-This confirmed that the technology meets the most stringent requirements for reliability and durability.
+The first samples of welded joints made on the new equipment underwent ultrasonic flaw detection - no defects were found.
+This confirmed the technology's compliance with the most stringent requirements for reliability and strength.

 Read more on this topic: